chrisgrieser/shimmering-obsidian/documentation/Installation.md

 ### Step 1: Common Solutions
 - Make sure that all requirements are properly installed.
+- When a new feature does not work, update to the newest version of the Advanced URI Plugin and the Metadata Extractor Plugin, since it is likely that they will depend on it.
 - Check the documentation of the malfunctioning feature.
 - Update to the [latest version of the workflow](https://github.com/chrisgrieser/shimmering-obsidian/releases/latest), chances are the problem has already been fixed.
 - If you have trouble with OCR screenshots, ensure you have given Alfred permission to record your screen [as explained above](#-Workflow-Installation).